toradex/flash-analytics-docs/docs/GETTING_STARTED.md

 Power-on the module and:

 * Make sure you have Torizon installed.
-You can install it following the Torizon documentation.
+You can install it following the [Torizon documentation](https://labs.toradex.com/projects/torizon).
 * Make sure you have access to the Linux console, either from the debug serial or SSH.
     * For ssh you can use the default tordy credentials - user: `tordy` / password: `tordy`
     * For debug serial you can use the default root credentials - user: `root` / password: empty
 * Make sure that the board is connected to the internet.
-    * You can e.g. ping a known website `ping google.com`
+    * You can e.g. ping a known website `ping google.com`.

 Once you are logged in, create a Docker volume to persist data: